 Rocket Appartamento Review Summary

-But if you're looking for a quick summary and don't want to read the full review, I've listed the pros and cons, specifications, and who the machine is for below.
+But if you're looking for a quick summary and don't want to read the full review, I've listed below the pros and cons, who the machine is for, and best price.

 Who's this machine for?

 The Appartamento is for the person looking for a compact espresso machine that looks great and has exceptional build quality.
 It may not have all the latest geeky features, however it is a joy to use and makes great coffee.
 It's the classic porsche of the coffee making world.